Paris in World War II: Culture and the arts

-One of the greatest art thefts in history took place in Paris during the Occupation, as the Nazis looted the art of Jewish collectors on a grand scale.
+One of the greatest art thefts in history took place in Paris during the occupation, as the Nazis looted the art of Jewish collectors on a grand scale.
 Great masterpieces in the Louvre had already been evacuated to the châteaux of the Loire Valley and the unoccupied zone, and were safe.
 The German Army was respectful of the Hague Conventions of 1899 and 1907 and refused to transfer the works in French museums out of the country, but the Nazi leaders were not so scrupulous.
 On 30 June 1940, Hitler ordered that all art works in France, public and private, should be "safeguarded".
 Many of the French wealthy Jewish families had sent their art works out of France before leaving the country, but others had left their art collections behind.
 A new law decreed that those who had left France just before the war were no longer French citizens, and their property could be seized.
 The Gestapo began visiting bank vaults and empty residences, and collecting the works of art.
 The pieces left behind in the fifteen largest Jewish-owned art galleries in Paris were also collected, and transported in French police vans.
 In September, a new organization, the Reichsleiter Rosenberg Taskforce (Einsatzstab Reichsleiter Rosenberg) was created to catalog and store the art.
 It was moved to the Galerie nationale du Jeu de Paume, a building in the Tuileries Gardens used by the Louvre for temporary exhibits.
-More than four hundred crates of art works were brought to the Jeu de Paume by Luftwaffe personnel, unpacked and cataloged.
-Hermann Göring, the head of the Luftwaffe, visited the Jeu de Paume on November 3 and returned on the 5th, spending the entire day there, picking out works for his private collection.
-He selected twenty-seven paintings, including works by Rembrandt and Van Dyck owned by Edouard de Rothschild, as well as stained glass windows and furniture intended for Carinhall, the luxurious hunting lodge he had built in the Schorfheide Forest, in Germany.
+More than 400 crates of art works were brought to the Jeu de Paume by Luftwaffe personnel, unpacked and cataloged.
+Hermann Göring, the head of the Luftwaffe, visited the Jeu de Paume on 3 November and returned two days later, spending the entire day there picking out works for his private collection.
+He selected 27 paintings, including works by Rembrandt and Van Dyck owned by Edouard de Rothschild, as well as stained glass windows and furniture intended for Carinhall, the luxurious hunting lodge he had built in the Schorfheide Forest in Germany.
 Another Rothschild-owned painting, The Astronomer by Vermeer, was reserved for Hitler himself.
 Fifteen railroad boxcars full of artworks were sent to Germany with Göring's personal train.
-Göring visited the Jeu de Paume twelve more times in 1941, and five times in 1942, adding to his collection.
+Göring visited the Jeu de Paume 12 more times in 1941, and five times in 1942, adding to his collection.

 Confiscations continued at banks, warehouses and private residences, with paintings, furniture, statues, clocks and jewelry accumulating at the Jeu de Paume, and filling the whole ground floor.
 The staff at the Jeu de Paume cataloged 218 major collections.
 Between April 1941 and July 1944, 4,174 cases of art works filling 138 boxcars, were shipped from Paris to Germany.
 Much of the art, but not all, was recovered after the war.